nosvalds/come-on-you-team/README.md

 ## Lessons Learned
 - Planning is critical and thinking ahead for future functionality/releases is important in the design.
 This can make starting out and getting an MVP running more work that you expect, but will be worth it in the end.
   - E.g. I'm storing the players names in an array of objects like { name: "Name" }, which represent each player, rather than just an array of player name strings.
 This will allow me to add more information about the players in the future (age, height, skill, etc.)
 - It's okay to scrap design ideas or architecture you originally thought was going to be neccessary.
+- Getting feedback from someone not familiar with the app is really useful.
+I had my girlfriend play and she told me that it wasn't clear on mobile when you should be editing the team names.
+This pushed me to release v2.1 that clears this up.

 ## Running this Project Yourself: